jakubnespor/hello-world/README.md

-# hello-world
+# libraries-versions-checker
-This is my first repository
+This is a repository of an internal project made by STRV Design and Frontend Team.

-I am a young desinger currently working for STRV.
-I am on my new mission now.. helping developers with my incredible design skills.

-You should like me
+The goal of this project is to track up-to-date libraries used on projects in STRV.
+We start with the Frontend team, hopefully spread to other teams in future.